 Another question to consider is which clients will complete the assessment.
 We recommend that planners have a consistent process across all clients.
 Consistency leads to workflow efficiency and better reactions on the part of clients.
 For example, if Client #1 realizes that she was asked to complete an assessment while Client #2 was not, Client #1 may have an adverse reaction to this inconsistency.

-The same advice does not necessarily apply in coaching or therapeutic relationships, where the nature of the relationship between the client and coach or therapist necessarily requires different, personalized tools and techniques to be applied.
+The same advice does not necessarily apply in coaching or therapeutic relationships, where the relationship between the client and coach or therapist requires different, personalized tools and techniques.

 Communicating the Use of Assessments